 HL7 v2 Channel Design

-Non-standard HL7 dialects, legacy practice management systems, proprietary billing exports, and home-grown integration layers that nobody else wants to touch.
+Legacy systems, proprietary exports, and HL7 dialects nobody else will touch.
 Bring the spec; we’ll scope it.

 Standard integrations ship in 2–6 weeks.
 Custom dialects in 6–12.
 You know which bucket you’re in before we start.

-Channel design, message-type mapping, transformation rules, and integration engine configuration.
-Built against your test environment with daily progress updates.
+Channel design and transformation rules, built against your test environment with daily updates.

-End-to-end testing with real (de-identified) message volume, failed-message replay, idempotency checks, and a documented validation report your team signs off on.
+End-to-end testing with real (de-identified) volume and a validation report your team signs off.

 HL7 v2 is the legacy messaging standard used by virtually every EHR for transactional data exchange — ADT, ORM, ORU, DFT message types over MLLP.
 FHIR is the newer REST/JSON-based standard better suited to web-era applications, mobile apps, and modern integrations.
 Most production healthcare integrations still use HL7 v2 for high-volume transactional traffic; FHIR is more common for newer point-to-point integrations.
 Medmio’s interface engineering team builds both.